TrueCommerce Unveils ReplenishAI™: an Industry-First, AI-Enhanced, Demand Planning and Replenishment Solution for Vendor Managed Inventory

 Early results demonstrate a significant improvement in seasonal and event demand forecasting accuracy

-PITTSBURGH, Oct.
+COVENTRY, United Kingdom, Oct.
 22, 2024 (GLOBE NEWSWIRE) -- TrueCommerce, a global provider of supply chain and trading partner connectivity, integration and omnichannel solutions, today announced the launch of ReplenishAI.
-This industry-first, artificial intelligence (AI)-powered solution leverages AI algorithms to analyze historical sales and generate demand pattern clusters, equipping businesses with clearer insights into optimal replenishment strategies with unprecedented accuracy.
+This industry-first, artificial intelligence (AI)-powered solution leverages AI algorithms to analyse historical sales and generate demand pattern clusters, equipping businesses with clearer insights into optimal replenishment strategies with unprecedented accuracy.

-Identifying products that follow promotional or seasonal sales patterns is a very manual and time-consuming process—sometimes taking weeks or months.
+Identifying promotional or seasonal sales patterns is a very manual and time-consuming process—sometimes taking weeks or months.
 ReplenishAI dramatically shortens this timeline to hours, efficiently reviewing tens of thousands of items, identifying key demand trends, and predicting when inventory spikes will occur.
-The AI-driven data is seamlessly integrated into TrueCommerce’s VMI solution, delivering superior demand planning and replenishment optimization.
+The AI-driven data is seamlessly integrated into TrueCommerce’s VMI solution, delivering superior demand forecasting and replenishment optimisation.
 For added confidence, the models are validated against historical data to ensure accuracy and reliability.

-The ReplenishAI solution leverages AI to analyze a company’s entire product portfolio, automatically grouping items into clusters based on their unique demand patterns.
-Some key processes of the solution include:
+The ReplenishAI solution leverages AI to analyse a company’s entire product portfolio, automatically grouping items into clusters based on their unique demand patterns.
+Some key features of the solution include:

-- Data Standardization: Takes product-level demand data over time and standardizes it, ensuring consistency across different units of measure, whether the product is tracked by case, pallet, or other metrics.
+- Data Standardisation: Takes product-level demand data over time and standardises it, ensuring consistency across different units of measure, whether the product is tracked by case, pallet, or other metrics.

-- Demand Smoothing: Eliminates disruptive data spikes, making it easier to produce generalized, actionable insights for replenishment.
+- Demand Smoothing: Eliminates disruptive data spikes, making it easier to produce generalised, actionable insights for replenishment.

 -